 When seeking out an industrial 4BT diesel engine it can be overwhelming with the vast amount of information available about what is the best engine selection for your budget and timeframe.
-The good news is there are options for every customer including Surplus 4BTs, 4BT Crate Engines, Remanufactured 4BT Engines and Used 4BT Engines.
+The good news is there are options for every customer including Component Build 4BTs, Remanufactured 4BT Engines and Used 4BT Engines.
 This article will hopefully alleviate some of the burden and guide you in the right direction.

 The term “crate engine” gets thrown around a lot in the automotive and diesel industry.
-Some companies will consider a crate engine as all brand new internal components but used ancillary parts such as the water pump, oil pump, injectors, turbo etc… However, the accepted definition of a crate engine is a brand new drop in engine assembled with aftermarket parts.
+Some companies will consider a crate engine as all brand new internal components but used ancillary parts such as the water pump, oil pump, injectors, turbo etc… However, the accepted definition of a crate engine is an extended long block (75% finished build) engine assembled with aftermarket parts.
 Crate engines get their name from the wooden crates they would usually come in.

-Our 4BT Crate Engines are a bit of a hybrid between a true crate engine and a surplus engine from Cummins.
-Our 4BT engines are made in a Cummins facility and have an authorized and registered Cummins Serial in Cummins Quickserve.
-They are not made by a 3rd party.
-However, they are manufactured with both OEM and Aftermarket parts.
-The patents for these engines expired many years ago; that being said the same manufacturers now supply both OEM and Aftermarket parts from the same facility.
+Our 4BT Extended Long Block Crate Engines are a bit of a hybrid between a true crate engine and a surplus engine from Cummins.
+Our 4BT internal castings are made in an OEM facility and are built back to popular CPLs (critical parts list).
+Our crates engines are called 'component builds' usually consisting of roughly 90% OEM parts, 10% aftermarket when available.
+The patents for these engine assemblies expired many years ago; that being said the same manufacturers now supply both OEM and Aftermarket parts from the same facility.
 They are the exact same parts but just go in a different box stamped OEM or Aftermarket.

-Cummins 4BT Crate Engines come in different configurations to fit various applications and needs of our customers.
-For example, the 4BT comes in 105 HP, 130 HP and 140 HP and can be shipped as a complete engine or a long-block.
+Cummins 4BT Crate Engines (Extended Long Block) come in different configurations to fit various applications and needs of our customers.
+For example, the 4BT comes in 105 HP, 130 HP and 140 HP and can be shipped as an extended long block or a long-block.
+Extended long blocks are about a 75% finished assembly.
 Some customers find a long block to more economical if they currently have a 4BT that is no longer working.
 For example a skid steer with a 4BT that has a rod through the block, dropped valve or spun crankshaft bearing will ruin the hard internal components of the engine.
-Everything else on the engine can be reused.
+Everything else on the engine can be reused from the old engine.
 We can simply build them a new long block and replace the central rotating structure and save the customer a significant amount of money over a new complete engine.

 Note that not all Cummins 4BT Crate engines are created equal.
-Many advertise dirt cheap prices only for you to find out that the 4BT you’ve been quoted is just the short-block with many items to upsell.
+Many advertise dirt cheap prices only for you to find out that the 4BT you’ve been quoted is just the short-block (no cylinder head) with many items to upsell.

 Surplus 4BT Engines: